 my go-to 15 min meal: one pan seared salmon & kale

-I used to come back from work exhausted out of my mind and get sweetgreen or hit up the Whole Foods prepared food section. and while neither of those were unhealthy options, it was taking a toll on my wallet. and honestly, I do think food I make tastes better because I control what ingredients go in it.
+I used to come back from work exhausted out of my mind and get sweetgreen or hit up the Whole Foods prepared food section.
+While neither of those were unhealthy options, it was taking a toll on my wallet.
+And honestly, I do think the food I make tastes better because I control what ingredients go in it.

 one pan seared salmon and kale

 serves: 1 | gluten free, grain free, dairy free, paleo | time: 15 minutes

 - 1 fillet wild salmon (you can use frozen if you want — I love the Costco packs of frozen wild Alaskan sockeye; I just keep them in my freezer and it's a lifesaver — or you can use fresh)

 - 1/4 bunch organic kale, washed and chopped

 - 1 tsp ghee, coconut oil, tallow, avocado oil, olive oil, or any other oil of choice

 - Seasonings of choice (I like salt, pepper, cayenne, and a squeeze of lemon)